 Providing You With The Resources You Need Every Step of the Way

-At DBT & EMDR Specialists, our goal is to provide you with the tools and encouragement you need as you work to develop the skills necessary to build a life worth living.
-Throughout the course of your DBT or EMDR therapy plan, you can visit this page for helpful resources such as important contact information, breathing timer, and self-assessments.
+At DBT-PTSD Specialists, our goal is to provide you with the tools and encouragement you need as you work to develop the skills necessary to build a life worth living.
+Throughout the course of your DBT therapy plan, you can visit this page for helpful resources such as important contact information, breathing timer, and self-assessments.
 We hope to provide you with all the support you need in your journey.

 Calm – The #1 App For Meditation And Sleep

 The Calm app offers 10 minute guided video lessons on mindful movement and gentle stretching.
 Try a session to release tension in your body and recharge the mind.
 Additionally, Calm features functionality to meditate, sleep, focus on your body and features exclusive music to help you relax.